-Senate Bill 375 (2008, Steinberg) builds on the existing framework of regional planning in an effort to reduce greenhouse gas emissions from motor vehicle trips.The Institute for Local Government has created this resource center which includes three premier workbooks to help local officials learn about California’s SB 375 as it relates to:
+Senate Bill 375 (2008, Steinberg) builds on the existing framework of regional planning in an effort to reduce greenhouse gas emissions from motor vehicle trips.The Institute for Local Government has created this resource center which includes three premier workbooks (located to the right) to help local officials learn about California’s SB 375 as it relates to:

 Regional Planning for Transportation, Housing and the Environment